+a.
 Interventions that Target Individuals

+i.
 Student Conduct Process

 As described above in relation to the University Alcohol Policy Sanctioning Guide, UW-Whitewater's student conduct process is designed with several intentional educational steps in place to provide opportunities for student learning and growth related to alcohol use.
-The individual components of the sanctioning guide are discussed in detail later in this section, including online education programs, brief motivational interventions and alcohol and drug counseling resources.
+The individual components of the sanctioning guide are discussed in detail later in this section, including online education programs, brief motivational interventions, and alcohol and drug counseling resources.

-After each alcohol incident occurs, students are invited, though not required, to attend face-to-face meetings with the conduct administrator(s) who facilitate a conversation about the students' involvement.
-Through these conversations student conduct administrators address the student's motivations for their actions, their decision-making process and their behaviors impact on the larger campus or local community.
+After each alcohol incident occurs, students are invited, though not required, to attend face-toface meetings with the conduct administrator(s) who facilitate a conversation about the students' involvement.
+Through these conversations, student conduct administrators address the student's motivations for their actions, their decision-making process, and the impact of their behaviors on the larger campus or local community.
 These meetings are used to educate students about the University Alcohol Policy, reinforce community expectations and encourage students to make use of available campus resources that may assist them, such as the University Health and Counseling Services (UHCS).